DanielMSchmidt/flow-bro/README.md

 ### Commands
 #### `get-untyped <number>`

-It gets you the most untyped components in the current directory.
+It gets you the most untyped components in the current directory. <br>
 Example: `flow-bro get-untyped 25`

 #### `project-coverage` (alias: `coverage`)

-Get your overall flow coverage.
+Get your overall flow coverage. <br>
 Example: `flow-bro project-coverage`

 ### `watch` (alias: `w`)

-Watches the directory for changes and gets you flow updates.
+Watches the directory for changes and gets you flow updates. <br>
 Example: `flow-bro watch`

 ## Contributing